-"The purpose of the groundwater pumping system is to stop the chemicals in the groundwater from moving off Dunn Field," said Greg Underberg, a hydrogeologist with CH2M HILL who is managing his company's work at The Depot.
-"By placing a series of pumping wells around the perimeter of Dunn Field and STEM removing the water, we're preventing the compounds from leaving the area.
-The water that is removed is then transported through a piping system to the City of Memphis sanitary sewer system."
+The purpose of the groundwater pumping system is to stop the chemicals in the groundwater from moving off Dunn Field," said Greg Underberg, a hydrogeologist with CH2M HILL who is managing his company's work at The Depot.
+"By placing a series of pumping wells

-According to Mr. Underberg, work is currently underway on the first phase of the groundwater remediation plan.
-Seven pumping wells will soon be installed - by contractors OHM Remediation Services of Norcross, Georgia - in the most impacted areas around the western and northwestern borders of Dunn Field.
+According to Mr. Underberg, work is currently underway on the first phase of the groundwater remediation plan Seven pumping wells will soon be installed - by contractors OHM Remediation Services of Norcross, Georgia - in the most impacted areas around the western and northwestern borders of Dunn Field.
 Once results from those wells are evaluated, and the environmental specialists have a clear understanding of the conditions beneath the ground, more wells may be installed to complete the containment system.

-"Initially, we'll be monitoring the groundwater weekly and eventually monthly to make sure it continues to meet the City of Memphis criteria for discharge to the sanitary sewer system," said Underberg.
-"The water we send into the sanitary sewer system will then be treated as normal industrial waste water at the city's sewage treatment plants."
+"Initially, we'll be monitoring the groundwater weekly and eventually monthly to make sure it continues to meet the City of Memphis criteria for discharge to the sanitary sewer system," said Underberg "The water we send into the sanitary sewer system will then be treated as normal industrial waste water at the city's sewage treatment plants"